koenk/gbit/README.md

 Tests all instructions of a Game Boy CPU against a known-good implementation to detect implementation bugs.
 Useful for testing and debugging, especially early on in Game Boy emulator development where test ROMs do not run yet.
+Compatible with Game Boy emulators written in C, C++ and Python.

 For each instruction in the Game Boy instruction set, the framework will issue many different executions with varying input states, each time comparing the